Reducing greenhouse gas emissions

 Reporting on progress to targets

 An annual report on emissions reduction sets out the percentage by which the net Scottish emissions account for the year is lower than the baseline.
-The latest report for the 2022 target year was published in June 2024.
+We published the latest report for 2023 in June 2025.

-A report on each emissions reduction target will be published following each period covered by a Scottish carbon budget, which will state whether the Scottish carbon budget target arising from that budget has been met.
+We will publish a report on each emissions reduction target following each period covered by a Scottish carbon budget, which will state whether the Scottish carbon budget target arising from that budget has been met.

-The UK Climate Change Committee (CCC) also publishes annual assessments of Scotland’s progress in reducing emissions, which can be found on its website.
+The UK Climate Change Committee (CCC) also publishes annual assessments of Scotland’s progress in reducing emissions, which are on its website.

 Our response to their latest progress report on reducing emissions was published in September 2024.